Manage Your Personal Finances — Save Money and Get out of Debt

-Credit cards are like alcohol - used responsibly they are great - but it doesn't take much to lose control.
-If you carry a large credit card balance, you should find a credit card that offers 0% interest on both balance transfers and purchases for a certain period of time.
-And never use your credit card for cash advances, because as soon as you withdraw the money you are charged huge interest rates (up to 25% per annum in some cases).
+Credit cards are like alcohol — used responsibly they are great — but it doesn't take much to lose control.
+If you carry a large credit card balance, you should find a credit card that offers zero percent interest on both balance transfers and purchases for a certain period of time.
+And never use your credit card for cash advances, because as soon as you withdraw the money you are charged huge interest rates (up to 25 percent, in some cases).

-If you are really having problems managing your money, once you have transferred your balance to a 0% balance transfer card, try not to use the credit card at all until you have paid off the amount owing.
-Yes, you will miss out on Frequent Flyer points and other rewards, but the benefits of these programs are far outweighed by the satisfaction you'll feel when you start to get your money under control.
+If you are really having problems managing your money, once you have transferred your balance to a zero percent APR card, try not to use the credit card at all until you have paid off the amount owing.
+Yes, you will miss out on frequent flyer points and other rewards, but the benefits of these programs are far outweighed by the satisfaction you'll feel when you start to get your money under control.
 Many banks offer prepaid or debit MasterCard and Visa cards, which allow you to use your own funds from your savings account for online purchases which require a credit card.
 They are a great idea.
 If you can only spend what you have in your bank account you'll be much less likely to splurge on something that you can't afford.

 #5: Secret to Successful Saving